Cyber Sunday (2008): Event

 The third match aired was a tag team match with John Morrison and The Miz taking on Cryme Tyme (Shad Gaspard and JTG).
 This tag team match was chosen over an intergender tag team match having William Regal and Layla taking on Jamie Noble and Mickie James, and a World Tag Team Championship match between the champions Cody Rhodes and Ted DiBiase and the team of CM Punk and Kofi Kingston.
 The match featured numerous tag team moves from both the teams.
-At one point, Shad threw JTG over the ropes onto Morrison and Miz outside the ring.
-Back in the ring, Morrison and Miz controlled the latter part of the match.
-In the end, Miz, who was not the legal man in the ring, kicked Shad's knee behind the referee's back and Morrison delivered the Moonlight Drive to Shad for the pinfall.
+At one point, Shad threw JTG over the ropes onto Morrison and The Miz outside the ring.
+Back in the ring, Morrison and The Miz controlled the latter part of the match.
+In the end, The Miz, who was not the legal man in the ring, kicked Shad's knee behind the referee's back and Morrison delivered the Moonlight Drive to Shad for the pinfall.

 In the fourth match, Santino Marella (with Beth Phoenix) faced The Honky Tonk Man for the Intercontinental Championship.
 The fans voted Honky Tonk Man as Marella's opponent over Roddy Piper and Goldust.
 Before the match began, Honky Tonk Man danced to his theme music and asked Marella to do the same, but he delivered a cheap shot to Honky Tonk Man to officially start the match.
 However, the match ended soon when Beth Phoenix tripped Honky Tonk Man as he prepared to hit Marella with his fist, and hence, the match ended in Honky Tonk Man's favor as he won by disqualification.
 Nevertheless, Marella remained Intercontinental Champion as the title does not change hands by disqualification.
 After the match, Piper and Goldust made their way down to the ring confronting Marella.
 In the ring, Goldust executed the Final Cut on Marella, Piper executed a punch combination followed by an eye poke, and Honky Tonk Man delivered the Shake, Rattle and Roll to Marella.

-Chris Jericho faced Batista in the main event with Stone Cold Steve Austin as special guest referee.